Source:http://www.npc.gov.cn/npc/flcazqyj/2017-11/06/content_2032087.htm Deadline for comments:2017年12月6日 Contents

 Article 29: When conducting investigations of suspected crimes abusing public office such as major corruption, bribery, or dereliction of duty, the Supervision Organs may, as necessary, perform strict approval procedures to employ technical investigation measures and follow provisions to hand it to the relevant organs for implementation.
 The approval decision shall clearly state the type of technical investigative measures and their target, and be effective for three months of its issue; where the period is completed in a complicated or challenging case and it is still necessary to continue employing technical investigative measures, the period may be extended upon approval, but each time must not exceed three months.

 Article 31: In order to prevent the person under investigation and related personnel from escaping outside the mainland territory, the Supervision Organ may, with the approval of the Supervision Organ at or above the provincial level, take measures to limit the investigation's subject and related personnel from leaving the mainland, and the public security organs are to enforce them in accordance with law.
-Where it is not necessary to continue employing measures to limiting exit from the mainland, they shall be promptly lifted.
+Where it is not necessary to continue employing measures restricting exit from the mainland territory, they shall be promptly lifted.

 Article 32: Where the investigation's subject voluntarily admits guilt and accepts punishment, voluntarily surrenders and truly acknowledges and repents the crime, actively cooperates with the investigation and truthfully confesses illegal or criminal acts that the Supervision Organ has not yet understood, proactively returns the spoils and reduces damages, or makes a major meritorious service, or where the case involved major national interests; then after collective research and reporting to the Supervision Organ at the next higher level for approval, the Supervision Organ may issue a recommendation that punishment be lenient or mitigated when it is transferred to the procuratorate.